pivotal/blog/content/post/git-switch-restore-improved-user-experience.md

 - When given a file path, `git checkout <filepath>` sets `<filepath>` to their contents in the index; if `<tree>` is provided, `git checkout <tree> <filepath>` sets `<filepath>` to their contents in `<tree>`.
 - When given a branch, `git checkout <branch>` sets the branch we're on to `<branch>`.

 However, instead of saying "setting the branch we're on", it's more concrete to say that `git checkout` sets `HEAD` to point to `<branch>`.
-As the concept of `HEAD` is pretty important, I`d like to take a look at what `HEAD` is before continuing further our exploration of `git checkout`.
+As the concept of `HEAD` is pretty important, I'd like to take a look at what `HEAD` is before continuing further our exploration of `git checkout`.

 ## What is HEAD?